 Year Group Recommendations Foundation Stage Letter formation, mainly of lower case (may start looking at capitals towards end of year).
 Model good handwriting and use correct formation as an adult in the class.
 Handwriting opportunities should be integrated every day and through play and sensory opportunities.
 Year 1 Letter formations - revise lower case and move on to capitals.
 Handwriting opportunities should be integrated in play and sensory opportunities.
-Sound Discovery sessions.
-New sounds taught written in joined writing.
 Children encouraged to join more words if ready.
-Model handwriting joined at all times.
+Model joined handwriting at all times other than during phonics lessons (Little Wandle scheme uses print writing when teaching new sounds and words.)
 Teach the 4 joins as outlined above.
 When the children are secure in their letter formation they are taught to join.
-Nelson Resources Book Y1/2 Year 2 Revise letter formations - capitals and lower case.
+Nelson Resources Book Y1/2

+Year 2 Revise letter formations - capitals and lower case.
 New sounds taught written in joined writing - expected to try joined handwriting.
 When able (by the end of the year), pupils expected to use joined writing in all curricular areas.
 Handwriting opportunities may still be integrated in play and sensory opportunities.
-Short daily sessions of handwriting practise completed By the end of Y2 most children will be joining.
+Short daily sessions of handwriting practise completed By the end of Y2 most children will begin to join.
 Nelson Resources Book Y1/2 Year 3 Reinforce good practice of letter formations and joins.
 Expectation for joined writing to be transferred to all curricular areas.
-Phonic intervention sessions completed in (buff) handwriting books.
-Weekly spelling practised for Year 3/4 in handwriting book Early morning work to include handwriting practice.
+Phonic intervention sessions completed in handwriting books.
+Weekly spelling practised for Year 3/4 in handwriting book.
+Early morning work to include handwriting practice.
 Nelson Resources Book Y3/4 Year 4 Reinforce good practice of letter formations and joins.
 Expectation for joined writing to be transferred to all curricular areas.
 Early morning work to include handwriting practice.
-Nelson Resources Book Y3/4 Year 5 Maintain consistent fluency and legibility in handwriting across a range of tasks.
-Weekly poems and spellings practiced in handwriting books.
-Year 6 Continue to develop personal writing style.
-Teal O Writing for a variety of purposes.
+Nelson Resources Book Y3/4 Year 5 Maintain consistent fluency and legibility in handwriting across a range of tasks when writing at speed.
+Weekly poems and spellings practised in handwriting books.
+Year 6 Continue to develop personal writing style eg joining 'g'.
+Writing for a variety of purposes.
 Handwriting lessons to correct common errors.
 Nelson Resources Book Y5/6